OpenSAGE/opensage.github.io/posts/blender_w3d_plugin/blender_w3d_plugin.md

 ## Export

 Exporting W3D models is a tricky part since meshes, skeletons and animations should get split in seperate files.
-During export the user must configure the export options accordinlgy.
+During export the user must configure the export options accordingly.

 ## Render